FIDLEG Client Information

 Based on the legal requirements of Art.
-8 et seq. of the Financial Services Act (FIDLEG), the following provides an overview of Swiss Capital Wealth Management AG (hereinafter the “Financial Institution") and its services.
+8 et seq. of the Financial Services Act (FinSA), an overview of Swiss Capital Wealth Management AG (hereinafter the «Financial Institution») and its services provided below.

 A. Information about the company